STRONG STORMS THIS AFTERNOON...

 Your First Alert Weather Forecast:

-The thunderstorms that we originally were expecting to come through the area late tonight, now have an earlier arrival time...
-It now looks like these storms will be pushing through northeast Wisconsin mainly this afternoon.
-They may be strong with high winds and locally heavy rainfall, causing ponding of water on roadways.
-Our risk of severe weather is now MODERATE, and today is now a FIRST ALERT WEATHER DAY.
+Thunderstorms will be pushing through northeast Wisconsin though this afternoon.
+They may be strong with hail, high winds and locally heavy rainfall, causing ponding of water on roadways.
+Our risk of severe weather is now MODERATE, and today is a FIRST ALERT WEATHER DAY.

 Otherwise, it’s going to be very warm and muggy today.
-Our high temperatures will reach the 80s, but all this tropical-like air may push our heat index to near 90 degrees.
+Our high temperatures will reach the 70s and 80s, but all this tropical-like air may push our heat index to near 90 degrees in some areas to the SOUTH.
 While, it’s going to be slightly cooler later this week, don’t expect the humidity to break too much any time soon.

 Additional thunderstorms will be possible at times over the next several days...
 Between now and the weekend, much of the area could see 2-5″ of rainfall.
 The weather looks a bit soggy before we get to September.